Salem, Ohio: Arts and culture

 Two neighborhoods of the city are designated as National Register historic districts: the South Lincoln Avenue Historic District (designated 1993) and the Salem Downtown Historic District (designated 1995), which includes several of the town's monumental and architecturally distinctive homes and businesses.
 Other city properties listed on the National Register of Historic Places include the Burchfield Homestead, home to painter Charles E. Burchfield from ages 5 to 28; the Daniel Howell Hise House and John Street House, both Underground Railroad stations; and the First United Methodist Church.

 Government

-Salem operates under a chartered mayor–council government.
-Eight council members are elected as a legislature for two-year terms, which constitutes four separate wards, three at-large districts, and a council president.
-An independently elected mayor serves as an executive.
-As of 2024, the mayor is Cyndi Baronzzi Dickey (R) and the council president is Evan Newman (R).
+Salem operates under a statutory mayor–council government.
+As of 2026, the mayor is Cyndi Baronzzi Dickey (R) and the council president is Evan Newman (R).
+There are eight council members, most of whom are elected for staggered four-year terms.
+The city council constitutes four separate wards, three at-large districts, and a council president.
+The council president is elected instead for a two-year term.
+The independently elected mayor serves as an executive.
 The mayor, auditor, treasurer, and law director are all elected to four-year terms.